Unsupervised Parameter Estimation using Model-based Decoder: Abstract

 \section{Abstract}

 In this work, we consider the use of a model-based decoder in combination with an unsupervised learning strategy for direction-of-arrival (DoA) estimation.
 Relying only on unlabeled training data we show in our analysis that we can outperform existing unsupervised machine learning methods and classical methods.
-This is done by introducing a model-based decoder in an autoencoder architecture with leads to a meaningful representation of the statistical model in the latent space.
-Our numerical simulation show that the performance of the presented approach is not affected by correlated signals but rather improves slightly.
-This is due to the fact, that we propose the estimation of the correlation parameters simultaneously to the DoA estimation.
+The proposed approach consists of introducing a model-based decoder in an autoencoder architecture which leads to a meaningful representation of the statistical model in the latent space of the autoencoder.
+Our numerical simulations show that the performance of the presented approach is not affected by correlated signals and performs well for both, uncorrelated and correlated, scenarios.
+This is a result of the fact, that, in the proposed framework, the signal covariance matrix and the DOAs are estimated simultaneously.